kusor/triton-kbmapi/docs/index.md

 start and end dates that the provisioned token was in use.

 It's permitted that the same provisioned token might have multiple entries in the history table.
-An example would be a token accidentially deleted and restored would have an entry for the deletion, and then a second entry when the token is retired (or reprovisioned).
+An example would be a token accidentally deleted and restored would have an entry for the deletion, and then a second entry when the token is retired (or reprovisioned).